Updated on February 18th, 2025 by Felix Martinez

 Valuation & Expected Returns

-Based on expected earnings-per-share of $4.20 for 2024, Pentair has a price-to-earnings ratio of 18.8.
-Our fair value estimate is a P/E of 17, which is below its 10-year average.
+Based on the expected earnings-per-share of $4.73 for 2025, Pentair’s price-to-earnings ratio is 20.4.
+Our fair value estimate is a P/E of 17, below its 10-year average.

 Final Thoughts

-Pentair has a strong business model, and competitive advantages.
+Pentair has a strong business model and competitive advantages.
 These qualities have fueled its steady dividend growth over the past four decades and we don’t see any reason to believe that won’t continue for many years to come.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: